-Going forward, however, educator committees will again be periodically convened for the purpose of content development.
-Committees for both item content review (one committee per grade) and bias/sensitivity review (one committee for all grades) will be held, with BIE educators comprising two seats per committee.
+Educator committees will periodically convene for the purpose of content development.
+Committees for both item content review (one committee per grade) and bias/sensitivity review (one committee for all grades) will be held, with BIE educators able to participate with two seats per committee.
+See Appendix D for additional information concerning the IRC and Bias Review Committees.